r-azh/Fullstack_JS/Part1/excercise/Readme.md

 Expand your application so that it shows more statistics about the gathered feedback: the total number of collected feedback, the average score (the feedback values are: good 1, neutral 0, bad -1) and the percentage of positive feedback.

+# 1.8: unicafe step 3

+Refactor your application so that displaying the statistics is extracted into its own Statistics component.
+The state of the application should remain in the App root component.

+Remember that components should not be defined inside other components: